 Build queries with QueryExpression

-In Dynamics 365 for Customer Engagement apps, you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search.
+In Common Data Service, you can use the QueryExpression class to programmatically build a query containing data filters and search conditions that define the scope of a database search.
 A query expression is used for single-object searches.
 For example, you can create a search to return all accounts that match certain search criteria.
 The QueryBase class is the base class for query expressions.
-There are two derived classes: QueryExpression and QueryByAttribute.
+There are three derived classes: QueryExpression, QueryByAttribute and FetchExpression.
 The

 QueryExpression class supports complex queries.
 The